tycon/tycon.github.io/_posts/2016-11-06-effective-serializability-popl17.markdown

-1. It is remarkable that testing could uncover uniqueness bugs and foreign key bugs since they require concurrent transactions to issue operations on very specific keys and ids (uniqueness for example requires to randomly issued `NEW_ORDER` transactions to insert an order with exact same id!).
+1. It is remarkable that testing could uncover uniqueness bugs and foreign key bugs since they require concurrent transactions to issue operations on very specific keys and ids (<del>uniqueness for example requires to randomly issued `NEW_ORDER` transactions to insert an order with exact same id</del> See comments).
 2. Moreover, uncovering these bugs requires conflicting transactions to overlap in a specific manner.
 Such concurrent schedules are hard to trigger, aren't they?
 3. This leads to the question: what is the test harness and testing methodology?
-4. All query transactions have been excluded by the analysis, yet perceived foreign key violation has been uncovered.
-It is precisely for this reason that I don't feel comfortable excluding query transactions.
+4. Perceived foreign key violation has been uncovered by analyzing a query transaction.
+It is for this reason that I don't feel comfortable excluding query transactions.
 5. With mutable data, lost updates are inevitable.
 That is, the presence of `UPDATE ...
 SET` queries in weakly isolated transactions is itself a sufficient condition to witness SER